 However, there are several ways in which you can prevent or minimize galling.
 Check out the infographic below for those solutions.

-Take some time to think about preventing galling when you are assembling your next project because it will save you time, effort, and money in the long run.
+Take some time to think about preventing galling when you are assembling your next project.
+It will save you time, effort, and money in the long run.
 In order to find out more about preventing galling, contact us at ProvenProductivity@bossard.com.

-What is Galling and How do you Prevent it? by Bossard
+Galling Definition: What is It and How to Prevent It by Bossard